 Funding to study in Canada

-It is also worth checking with your chosen university to see what bursaries or scholarships they offer.
+It's a good idea to contact your chosen university to ask what bursaries or funding they offer.

-For an up-to-date list of available funding see the Government of Canada - International scholarship opportunities for non-Canadians.
+For an up-to-date list of scholarship options for non-Canadian students, see the Government of Canada's International Scholarship Opportunities.

 How to apply

 There is no centralised application system in Canada meaning you'll need to apply to each institution directly.
 You need to make sure that your chosen institution is a Designated Learning Institute, as these are the only ones approved to take international students.